 White River State Trail: Elkhorn to Burlington

 The western section of the White River State Trail journeys through Walworth County from Elkhorn to Burlington.
-The 11.4 mile path traverses a beautiful rural landscape, crosses several streams and the White River, and passes through the quaint towns of Springfield and Lyons.
-The trail surface is in very good condition, composed of compacted, crushed limestone.
+The 11.4 mile path traverses a rural landscape, crosses several streams and the White River, and passes through the towns of Springfield and Lyons.
+The trail surface is in very good condition, composed of crushed limestone.
 While the route is fairly level, it descends about 175 feet from west to east.
 Horseback riding is permitted on the trail.
 Cyclists should exercise caution when meeting hikers and horseback riders.

 It is 11.4 miles from Elkhorn to Burlington on the White River State Trail.